Integral topological Hochschild homology of connective complex K-theory: Descent Spectral Sequence

-Note that we do not need to require that the sequence $\delta_1,\delta_2,\dots$ of $p$-adic units appearing in (a) and (b) are the same sequences because it follows automatically from (d) by taking $p$-th powers.
+We first note that we do not need to require that the sequence $\delta_1,\delta_2,\dots$ of $p$-adic units appearing in (a) and (b) are the same sequences because it follows automatically from the first equation of (d) by taking $p$-th powers mod $p$ and the fact that the statement only depends on the mod $p$ reductions of the $\delta_i$'s.